Protect Your Little Ripper’s Dome With This Top-Rated SKI Helmet

 Goggle Compatibility

 Some helmets come with a built-in goggle clip or strap, which can keep your child’s goggles securely in place.
-However, to ensure a comfortable and safe fit, make sure your child’ goggles fit well with the helmet.
+However, to ensure a comfortable and safe fit, make sure your child’s goggles fit well with the helmet.

 Weight